itsNileshHere/Windows-Iso-Debloater/README.md

 ## Overview

-This PowerShell script automates the debloating process for Windows ISO images.
+A PowerShell script to automate the debloating process for Windows ISO images.
 It removes specified packages, features, and performs various system tweaks to create a streamlined Windows installation.

 ## Prerequisites